nilo-labs/.github/profile/README.md

 ## Philosophy

-At Nilo Labs, we believe that great software is built through:
+At Nellow Labs, we believe that great software is built through:

 * **Curiosity** — constantly exploring new ideas and technologies
 * **Engineering discipline** — writing clean, maintainable, and scalable code